Dino Rađa: 1989–90: Defection to NBA, court-ordered return to Yugoslavia, and another Yugoslav & European title

 However, led by the club's general manager Josip Bilić, vice-president Igor Katunarić, and executive board vice-president Željko Jerkov, Jugoplastika was adamant Rađa would not be released since they had him under contract until 1992.
 The entire case quickly turned into a months-long saga that played out in the Yugoslav media.
 The club's head coach, Božidar Maljković, even publicly called on the Yugoslav Basketball Association (KSJ) to adopt safeguard policies, preventing players younger than age 26 from transferring to NBA teams.
-After weeks of wrangling over his status, Rađa tried to force Jugoplastika's hand by physically going over to the U.S. and on 1 August 1989 unilaterally signing a one-year contract with the Celtics, reportedly worth in the neighborhood of $500,000.
+After weeks of wrangling over his status, Rađa tried to force Jugoplastika's hand by travelling to the U.S. and, on 1 August 1989, unilaterally signing a one-year contract with the Celtics, reportedly worth in the neighborhood of US$500,000.
 He furthermore began practicing with the team at their Brandeis University training facilities.
 However, seeing the situation as a clear case of contract poaching by Boston and its general manager Jan Volk (who claimed Rađa's contract with Jugoplastika was amateur and thus non-binding), the Split club would not budge.
 Jugoplastika hired legal representation from the New York City-based Parcher, Arisohn & Hayes law firm, seeking an injunction to prevent Rađa from playing for the Celtics on the grounds that he has a valid and legally binding contract with them and further looking for US$6 million in damages on the grounds of "damaged reputation and lost income".
 The case ended up before the United States district court for the District of Massachusetts.
 Following a hearing on 26 September 1989, Judge Douglas Woodlock ruled in Jugoplastika's favor two days later thus preventing Rađa from staying with the Celtics.
 Since the player was physically already in Boston, bringing him back to Yugoslavia required some kind of an agreement.
 By mid-November 1989, Jugoplastika and the Celtics agreed to terms under which the center went back to complete the 1989–90 season in Split before having the rights to his services transferred to the Celtics effective 1 June 1990.
 The deal centered around the Celtics paying an undisclosed sum of money to Jugoplastika, which in turn agreed to let Rađa go two years short of his contract's completion.